wp-plugins/sparkplug/readme.txt

 Stable tag: trunk
 Donate link: http://dentedreality.com.au

+Provides a widget (or template tag) to show a small sparkline chart with your the number of posts per day.

+== Description ==
 Sparkplug gives you a neat little [sparkline](http://en.wikipedia.org/wiki/Sparklines) chart that shows you how many posts you've had on your blog per day.
 On any "listing" page other than the homepage it will switch to showing you bars for posts in the current "section" and a line for all posts.
 This allows you to see how active the current section is in comparison to the blog as a whole.

 Currently tested on the homepage, tags and category pages.